ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 # Training

 Every new go developer should read [Effective Go](https://golang.org/doc/effective_go.html) on the official Go web page.
 It summarizes _idiomatic_ Go development, in other words, _the Go way_ to do things.
 Also checkout Todd McLeod's Udemy course, [Learn How To Code: Google's Go Programming Language](https://www.udemy.com/course/go-programming-language), a comprehensive guide to the language fundamentals.
 For a more project based book tutorial try [Let's Go](https://lets-go.alexedwards.net/) by Alex Edwards.
 Another book worth mentioning is [The Go Programming Language](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing-ebook/dp/B0184N7WWS/) by Alan A. A. Donovan and Brian W. Kernighan, it's a classic Go book.
-I personally enjoyed its thorough explaination of the language and have a copy on my desk.
+I personally enjoyed its thorough explanation of the language and have a copy on my desk.

 Even with these sources, I was still eager to find a production ready API service example.
 Not a web app and nothing basic.
 I wanted a complete guide I could tinker with.
 Ardan Labs scratched my itch.
 Thankfully, I heard about them last year and attended a workshop in Berlin.
 It placed me on the right track.
 I highly recommend their [workshops](https://www.eventbrite.com/o/ardan-labs-7092394651?utm_source=ardan_website&utm_medium=scrolling_banner&utm_campaign=website_livestream_promo) and [courses](https://education.ardanlabs.com/).